norlandrhagen/corduroy/README.md

 ```

+### Methods
+The three current methods implemented are `.hillshade()`, `.slope()` and `.aspect()`.
+The hillshade method is based off of the `Horn, 1981` method.
+Details can be found in `src/corduroy/DEM.py`.
+They are inspired by similar methods in `xdem` and `xarray-spatial`.
+If you are looking for well-validated functions for scientific analysis, check out either of them.
+This library is a limited scope lightweight take on some of the methods, not a replacement.

 ## Development

 This project uses `uv` for dependency management, `pytest` and `hypothesis` for testing,  `ty` for type-checking and `ruff` for linting.

 ### Sync development environment